Prevent clothes dryer fires!

 Simple things can make life saving changes.
 Make sure you have your dryer installed & serviced by a licensed professional.
-With our ever-changing weather in Colorado Springs, frequently check the outdoor vent flap to make sure it is not covered by snow, leaves or other debris.
-Keep the area around your dryer clear of things that can burn, like boxes, cleaning supplies, and clothing.
-If any of your clothes come in contact with flammable substances like gas, paint thinner, or similar solvents, they should be laid outside to dry, then washed and dried as usual.
+With our ever changing weather here in Colorado Springs, frequently check the outdoor vent flap to make sure it is not covered by snow, leaves or other debris.
+Keep the area around your dryer clear of things that can burn, like boxes, cleaning supplies and clothing.
+If any of your clothes come in contact with flammable substances, like gas, paint thinner, or similar solvents, they should be laid outside to dry, then washed and dried as usual.

-FAILURE TO CLEAN is the #1 reason that a clothes dryer catches on fire.
-Take the time to check your lint trap and exhaust vent pipe and that your dryer is properly grounded.
+Failure to clean is the #1 reason that a clothes dryer catches on fire.
+Take the time to check your lint trap, exhaust vent pipe and that your dryer is properly grounded.